Employee Travel Expense and Reimbursement

 - Hotel parking may be charged to a procard if included on the hotel invoice.

-- Reimbursement for telephone, internet, and fax charges is for necessary official business only.
+- Reimbursement for telephone, internet, and fax charges is for necessary official business

 - Telephone calls to the employee’s operating unit should be made through a KCTCS-issued